peterhinch/micropython-tft-gui/README.md

     Button((x, y), height = 30, font = font14, fontcolor = BLACK, callback = back,
            fgcolor = CYAN,  text = 'Back', shape = RECTANGLE, width = 80)

-class Screen_2(Screen):
+class Screen_0(Screen):
     def __init__(self):
         super().__init__()
         Label((0, 0), font = font14, width = 400, value = 'Test screen')
         backbutton(390, 242)
+setup()
+Screen.run(Screen_0)
 ```

+Note that the GUI is started by issuing ``Screen.run`` with the class as its argument rather than
+an instance.
+This assists in multi-screen programs: screens are only instantiated when they are to
+be displayed.
+This allows RAM to be reclaimed by the garbage collector when the screen is closed.

 ## Class methods

 In normal use the following methods only are required:
 ``change`` Change screen, refreshing the display.
-Argument: the new screen.
-This may be either a
+Mandatory positional argument: the new screen
-``Screen`` instance or a class subclassed from ``Screen``.
-In the latter case the class will be
+class name.
+This is to be a class subclassed from ``Screen``.
+The class will be instantiated and
-instantiated.
+displayed.
+Optional keyword arguments: ``args``, ``kwargs``: arguments for the class constructor.
 ``back`` Restore previous screen.
-``run`` Takes an optional argument being the screen to run.
-If this is not provided, the current
-screen will run.
-If provided, it may be either a ``Screen`` instance or a class subclassed from
+``run``  Mandatory positional argument: the new screen.
+This is to be a class subclassed from
 ``Screen``.
-In the latter case the class will be instantiated.
+The class will be instantiated and displayed.
+Optional keyword arguments: ``args``,

-The ability to pass a class rather than an instance to ``change`` and ``run`` simplifies the design
-of multi-screen systems where screens are instantiated as required.
-See screentest.py.
+``kwargs``: arguments for the class constructor.

+See screentest.py for an example of a multi-screen design.

 ## Constructor

 This takes no arguments.

-## Method
+## Methods

-``run`` Start the scheduler and display the ``Screen`` instance.
-Execution passes to the scheduler.
-Subsequent intsructions will not be executed until the scheduler is stopped.
+These do nothing, and are intended to be defined in subclasses if required.

+``on_open`` Called when a screen is displayed.
+``on_hide`` Called when a screen ceases to be current.

 # Display Classes